 If you are on a state prepaid plan, or a state-funded scholarship program that must be used at one of their schools, but size is a problem, the Honors College offers an opportunity to students with excellent GPAs in high school to get an education that will give them access to faculty similar to a small liberal arts college.

 Understand how each honors college works.
 All are different.
 Some, you never take classes outside of the honors college.
 Some you take classes at an upper level where the classroom sizes are smaller.
 There are a few honor programs, though, that require you to still take a few oversized lecture hall classes in the larger university in your freshman and sophomore years.
-That’s a danger, because a bad grade in a freshman 101 course with 1000 students in it, and five to ten grad students teaching section break-outs can land you a C in your freshman year that can haunt you when you apply for graduate schools.
+That’s a potential concern, because a bad grade in a freshman 101 course with 1000 students in it, and ten to fifteen grad students teaching section break-outs can land you a C in your freshman year that can haunt you when you apply for graduate schools.